Energy Management Plan

 - Effectively reduce energy and water consumption

-- Allocate resources, staffing and process alignment to support energy conservation plan
+- Allocate resources, staffing and processes to support the Plan

 - Implement financing plan for capital investment projects

-- Provide employee training to maintain continued energy conservation and cost savings
+- Provide employee awareness to maintain continued energy conservation and cost savings

 - Monitor the implementation status of energy conservation measures

-- Institution missions, visions, and operations are maintained at optimum levels
+- DOB mission and philosophy are integrated in the Plan, and operations are maintained at optimum levels

 - Implementation of measurable energy conservation actions are successful

-- Energy Action Plan has a positive environmental impact
+- The Plan has a positive environmental impact

 |Facility||Address||Yr.
 Built||Facility Type||Gross Sq.
 Footage||Construction Type||FTE M-F|

-*Equipment rooms, warehouse space, file space, etc. is included in gross square footage of which 25,500 is net usable square footage
+*Equipment rooms, warehouse space, file space, etc. is included in gross square footage.

-Beginning in March 2006, building utilities were billed directly to the TFC.
+Beginning in March 2006, building utilities were billed directly to the Texas Facilities Commission.
 As of September 2009, the Finance Commission agencies once again became responsible for all utility bills.

-After completing the PUA and the Austin Energy Business Energy Analysis, several items may be identified as potential cost savings measures.
+This section details cost reduction implementation measures to achieve DOB established goals.
 Some items will have a cost associated with them and some will not.
-Other items will have a significant financial impact and will be implemented in the long term, pending budgetary approval.
+Other items will have a significant financial impact and will be implemented in the long term, pending funding and budgetary approval.